Sarah Emily Miano

-Sarah Emily Miano, b.
-1974, is an American author.
+Sarah Emily Miano (born 1974) is an American author.
 She is a native of Buffalo, New York.

 Aside from several short stories, Miano published her first novel - Encyclopaedia of Snow - in 2003.
 Influenced by post-modern authors such as Ezra Pound and T. S. Eliot, the book is structured as an encyclopaedia of snow-related topics, which are formed in an intricate way that interconnect and reflect upon each other which, in its intricacy, resembles a snowflake.

 Miano is also the author of the book Van Rijn, a portrait of the painter Rembrandt.